dawnmercurio/CreativeClient/README.md

 # CreativeClient

 This is an exercise to generate Creative Client scenarios for graphic design and advertising students.
+It can be used simply as a brainstorming exercise to weigh the considerations and process involved for a Client, campaign and/or Communication type.
+It can also be used when a creative student is feeling stumped by the hurdle of not having enough restrictions in their creative challenge.

-Download this file to modify the list types.
-Feel free to contribute feedback for other good client, campaign, or communication types.
+Always looking for feedback or contributions for other good client, campaign, or communication types.